-- 57. The documentation of the control environment, the implementation procedures, and the IT infrastructure should include, as a minimum: - An overview of the internal governance of the institution (i.e., the role and responsibilities of management, committee functions involved in governance, and the role of Internal Audit). - The planned use of the different rating systems and operational risk measurement systems (how, in practical terms, institutions plan to use different models in the operating activity). - For IRB, the organisation of rating assignment. - The responsibilities of the parties involved in modelling. - An overview of the validation process. - General information on the institution's IT structure. - Internal Audit reports (if applicable).
+- 61. The documentation of the control environment, implementation procedures, and the IT infrastructure should include, as a minimum: - An overview of the internal governance of the institution (i.e., the role and responsibilities of management, the functions of committees involved in governance, and the role of Internal Audit). - The planned use of the different rating systems and operational risk measurement systems (how, in practical terms, institutions plan to use different models in the operating activity). - For IRB, the process of rating assignment. - The responsibilities of the parties involved in modelling. - An overview of the validation process. - General information on the institution's IT structure, as far as IRB and AMA approaches are concerned. - Internal Audit reports (if applicable).

-As with other types of documents, more detailed information about the implementation of the rating systems and operational risk measurement systems can be provided upon request later.
+As with other types of documents, more detailed information about the implementation of the rating systems and operational risk measurement systems can be provided later upon request.